pusher/docs/docs/channels/getting_started/flutter.md

 ## Listen for events

-Once you have created an instance of `Channel`, you can set up event listener.
+Once you have created an instance of `Channel`, set up event listener.

 ```dart
 void onEvent(PusherEvent event) {